ZengineHQ/zengo/docs/data-for-records-of.md

 ----------|-----------------|-----------|----------------------
 params    | Object          | &check;   | Params to delete on

-Returns a success code when deleting a single object or an `Array` of deleted ids when batch deleting.
+Returns a success code when deleting a single object or a `totalCount` when batch deleting.

 Example